shelkemayur2002/new/README.md

 ## **Module 1 — Dashboard**
 ---

-### **🐞Bug-id : P2-BG-1**
+### **Bug-id : P2-BG-1**

 **Description:**
-1. The Home button icon (top-right corner) is not fixed in a consistent position.
+1. The Home button icon is not fixed in a consistent position.
-2. Its placement shifts across different modules such as Record Sales, Sales History, and Attendance.
+2. It shifts across different modules such as Record Sales, Sales History, and Attendance.

-3. This creates UI inconsistency and may confuse users.
+**Expected Result:** Home icon should stay in a fixed consistent position.
+**Actual Result:** Home icon changes position across pages.

 **Category:** UI